jacksonbrodeur/RapGenius-PHP/README.md

 ## Rationale

-  This project was created because RapGenius does currently not support a Node.js API.
+  This project was created because RapGenius does currently not support a PHP API.
+It uses [PHP Simple HTML DOM Parser](http://sourceforge.net/projects/simplehtmldom/).

 ## Usage